 At this point, you should have all three of your objects in the scene as shown below.

-With all of the objects / sources present, we need to make some final adjustments to the Object Source by applying an animated map to the Fuel and Temperature channels.
+With all of the objects / sources present, we need to make some final adjustments to the Geometry Source by applying an animated map to the Fuel and Temperature channels.

 Make sure the FFX Object Src01 is highlighted within the list window.